A General Framework for the Semantics of Type Theory: Logical Framework

 \begin{definition} For a signature \(\Sigma\), we define a small category \(\sRM(\Sigma)\) as follows. \begin{itemize} \item The objects are the contexts over \(\Sigma\). \item The morphisms \(\Gamma \to \Delta\) are the equivalence classes of context morphisms \(\Gamma \to \Delta\). \item The identity on \(\Gamma = (x_{1} : A_{1}, \dots, x_{n} : A_{n})\) is represented by the context morphism \((x_{1}, \dots, x_{n})\). \item For morphisms \(f : \Gamma_{1} \to \Gamma_{2}\) and \(g : \Gamma_{2} \to \Gamma_{3}\), the composition \(g \circ f\) is represented by the substitution \(g[f]\). \end{itemize} A \emph{generating representable morphism} in \(\sRM(\Sigma)\) is a morphism isomorphic to the projection

 with \(\Sigma \mid \Gamma \vdash A : \smalltype\).
 A \emph{representable morphism} in \(\sRM(\Sigma)\) is a composite of generating representable morphisms. \end{definition}

-It is well-known that the syntactic category of a type theory with dependent product types and extensional identity types is locally cartesian closed \parencite{seely1984locally}.
+It is well-known that the syntactic category of a type theory with dependent product types and equality types is locally cartesian closed \parencite{seely1984locally}.
 The same argument shows that \(\sRM(\Sigma)\) is a representable map category.